On the occupation measure of evolution models with vanishing mutations: Proof of Proposition

-We now turn to Proposition~\ref{prop:cloez}.
+We now turn to the more general case of Example~\ref{ex:cloez}.
 Let us write, for $x \neq y$,

-As we mentioned, this chain cannot be written directly as an inhomogeneous model induced by an homogeneous counterpart, because of the vanishing terms $h_n(x,y)$.
-However, all our arguments adapt almost verbatim to this case by considering the cost given by $\co(x,x)=0$, $\co(x,y)=1$ if $k(x,y)>0$, and $+\infty$ otherwise.
-Therefore, by irreducibility of $k$, $\tilde V(x)=N-1$, $V\equiv 0$, $\ec=1$, and $\theta=+\infty$.
-Consequently, the same argument as in the proof of Theorem~\ref{thm:spectral} applies to obtain $\lambda(P_n)\gtrsim \ve_n$, since $P_n$ differs from $P_{\ve_n}$ only through additional transitions of order $\ve_n h_n(x,y)$, which induce a perturbation of order $O(\ve_n h_n)$ in the additive symmetrization.
-Finally, assuming that $\ve_n$ is $A$-vanishing for $0<A<1$ and that $B=1$, we conclude by using exactly the same argument as Proposition~\ref{prop:dietz}. $ $ \end{appendix}
+As we mentioned, this chain cannot be written directly as an inhomogeneous model induced by a homogeneous counterpart, because of the vanishing terms $\err_n(x,y)$.
+However, all our arguments can be adapted to this setting by means of classical perturbation arguments.